nithyadharmar/TicketCounter/README.md

 Note:

-1. Build a backend application to manage the queues, so that both views can be run simultaneously on separate browsers.
+1. Built a backend application with socket to manage the queues, so that both views can be run simultaneously on separate browsers.

 2. Did not implement login or authentication.
 Assume only one user.